 Severe obesity in children under 4: What you need to know

-Obesity rates among both children and adults in the U.S. have been on the rise for years, but data from a recent study suggests a rise in rates of severe obesity among children aged 2-4 years old.
+Obesity rates among both children and adults in the U.S. have been on the rise for years, but a study suggests a rise in rates of severe obesity among children aged 2 to 4 years old.

-According to research published in the journal “Pediatrics” by the American Academy of Pediatrics (AAP), about 2 percent of children between 2 and 4 years of age participating in the Women, Infants, and Children (WIC) program are considered severely obese, which is categorized as being well above the 95th percentile for body mass index based on sex, age, weight and height.
+According to the American Academy of Pediatrics (AAP) study, about 2% of children between 2 and 4 years of age participating in the Women, Infants, and Children (WIC) program are considered severely obese.
+This is categorized as being well above the 95 percentile for body mass index based on sex, age, weight and height.

 The researchers measured multiple factors in the lives of children studied to help determine what may be influencing excess weight gain at such a young age.
-Among the highest related factors to obesity – food insecurity, inadequate sleep, daily consumption of fast food and/or soft drinks and screen time.
-Together, these risk factors were accountable for about 43 percent of obesity risk among the children.
+Among the highest related factors to obesity – food insecurity, inadequate sleep, daily consumption of fast food and soft drinks, and screen time.
+Together, these risk factors were accountable for about 43% of obesity risk among the children.

-In an AAP news release regarding the study, the association says, “The study underscores the need for ongoing monitoring of post-pandemic children’s health status.
-It also further supports the need for children and families from households with lower incomes across the nation to have access to clinical detection, such as health care screenings and referrals to effective family-based interventions to support healthy growth.”
+The AAP says, “The study underscores the need for ongoing monitoring of post-pandemic children’s health status.
+It also further supports the need for children and families from households with lower incomes across the nation to have access to clinical detection, such as health care screenings and referrals to effective family-based interventions, to support healthy growth.”

 If you are concerned about your child’s weight, speak with their pediatrician.
 Find one in Illinois or Wisconsin